espocrm/documentation/docs/user-guide/stream.md

 The Global Stream is available on a separate page where users can see all Stream notes, not only related to records they follow.
 Users can perform search: by specific fields or by a text filter.
 Notes that user don't have access to are not listed.

+The Global Stream can be useful when you need to search for a specific post.
+The full-text search is applied when using the text filter.

-* Access to the Global Stream is controlled by Roles.
+Access to the Global Stream is controlled by Roles.

-* A separate navbar tab is available.
-* Can be also reached from the Stream page.
+The separate navbar Global Stream tab is available.
+It can be also reached from the Stream page.

 !!! note

     If a user does not have *all* access level for all entity types, there are possible scenarios leading to an empty or not complete result list being displayed.
 It's a server load optimization measure when it would take too much of resources to find the first records the user has access to.
 Consider adding some search filters in such cases.

-The full-text search is applied when using the text filter.

 ## See also